Thor Girl: Fear Itself

 During the Fear Itself storyline, Thor Girl joins Steve Rogers' New Initiative, under Prodigy's leadership.
 She is quite confused about why Odin took all of the Asgardians back to the Asgard Realm, and is still deciding as to whether she should join them.
 While saving some people in the city, she is attacked because she has a hammer similar to those which had been appearing all around the earth, and accidentally kills a police officer who shot at her by deflecting the bullets back into him.
 At Prodigy's request she turns herself in and is kept in a holding cell.
 But when she is accosted by men outside the cell, who attempted to interrogate her as to the nature of the Worthy, Cloud 9 arrives to rescue her and subdues the men.
 After defeating Quicksand, who was on a murder spree, they joined in the battle against Juggernaut, who was transformed into Kuurth: Breaker of Stone, in Las Vegas and rescued civilians.
 Due to a misunderstanding she was attacked by the other heroes, despite her attempts to explain herself or she was only acting in defense.
 During the battle, her designate powers returned.
 She declared Earth's heroes to be little better than those who tortured her and as a whole proof that humanity is still too flawed to be worthy of ascending.
 She left Earth for the stars.

-Powers, abilities, and equipment
+Powers and abilities

-As Thor Girl, Tarene possesses the conventional physical attributes of Asgardian gods.
-She is highly durable, able to withstand attacks that would destroy an ordinary human.
-If she were somehow wounded in battle, her godly life-force enables faster recovery time.
-Thor Girl has immense strength, which rivals even the most powerful gods and this now Asgardian-level metabolism provides her with greater stamina than normal beings.
-Additionally, like most Asgardians, she is also effectively immortal and immune to all Earth-based diseases.
-When she had her cosmic powers, the full extent of them are unknown, but closely rivaled to Odin's.
+Tarene has the conventional physical attributes of Asgardian gods after turning into an Asgardian goddess.
+She possesses superhuman strength, stamina, durability, speed, agility, and reflexes.
+Her godly life-force enables faster recovery time.
+Tarene has a wide range of cosmic powers.
+She is effectively immortal and immune to all Earth-based diseases.

-Tarene's Hammer

-Thor Girl wields a golden hammer through when thrown, she can channel her energies as continuous beams, capable of knocking Thor off his feet and shattering buildings.
-Like Thor, she can also utilize it to fly, control the weather, and traverse dimensional barriers, such as from Earth to Asgard.
+Additionally, Tarene wields a golden hammer which returns to her when thrown.
+She can use it to fly, fire energy beams, control the weather, and traverse dimensional barriers, such as from Earth to Asgard.